L-MA/calico-mesos/docs/DeployingOnCentOS7.md

     $ sudo systemctl restart firewalld

 ### Set Master Environment Variables

-An explanation of the configuration options for Mesos can be found by running `mesos-init-wrapper -h`.

 We will be need to set the correct environment variables for the master.
 These environment variables are interpreted as command line arguments in the mesos-master application at runtime.
+>An explanation of the configuration options for Mesos can be found by running `mesos-init-wrapper -h`.

 First, you will need set the ZooKeeper URL in `/etc/mesos/zk`.
-Modify the line to include the IP address of the host with ZooKeeper running.
+Modify the line to include the IP address of the host where ZooKeeper is running.

 The value in `/etc/mesos-master/quorum` may need to change depending on how many master hosts you have in your cluster.
 Mesos recommends that the quorum count is at least 1/2 the number of master hosts running.

 ### Run Mesos Master
 Run the mesos-master process on your master host.

     $ sudo systemctl enable mesos-master.service